miraj-mm/Project-RBC/project_iut/README.md

-# DONOR - Blood Donation & Bus Route App
+# Project RBC - Blood Donation & Bus Route App

 A comprehensive Flutter application for blood donation management and bus route tracking, built with Supabase as the backend.